eindacor/JEPbignum/README.md

 	g++ -fpic -c JEPbignum.cpp
 	g++ -shared -o libJEPbignum.so JEPbignum.o

-To use this library, source code must `#include` "JEPbignum.h", and the file JEPbignum.so must be placed in your shared library directory.
+To use this library, source code must `#include "JEPbignum.h"`, and the file JEPbignum.so must be placed in your shared library directory.
 When compiling your object/program, be sure to link the library with `-lJEPbignum`.